2455 Hilgard Avenue #23, Berkeley, jh@jhauser.us

 |

-Both are grown out of work originally done for ICSI (see below).
+out of work originally done for the International Computer Science Institute

 At the time of its release, TestFloat found small flaws in the floating-point